Teleosynthesis

 A central claim of this framework is that purpose need not always be treated as something fully formed in advance and stored inside an agent, and then simply reported or executed.
 In human–AI dialogue, an LLM-backed system does not respond into a vacuum.
 To continue a narrative, an argument, or a line of reasoning coherently, it must infer what the prompter is trying to do, what sort of future is being sought, and what kinds of response will count as relevant or satisfying.
 Because such systems are trained on language already saturated with human goals, expectations, conflicts, and forms of social understanding, they bring unusually rich resources for modelling human purpose.

+Once that modelling is in play, purpose need not be seen as residing wholly on one side of the exchange.
+In many cases it is better understood as something progressively organised through interaction itself: through clarification, correction, tension, and the alignment of partially independent perspectives around a more coherent direction.
+When that happens, purpose is not merely expressed.
+It is synthesised.
 This is why teleosynthesis is especially relevant to human–AI dialogue.
 If intelligence is partly enacted in interaction, then purpose may also sometimes be enacted there.
 It may arise not solely from a private inner state, but from a structured process in which meanings, priorities, tensions, and possible futures are progressively drawn into a more coherent direction.
 That is what the term is meant to capture.

 Teleosynthesis and Intelligence Attractors